dypsilon/frontend-dev-bookmarks/languages-protocols-browser-apis/cascading-style-sheets-css.md

 -----------------------------------------
 + **CSS Coding Conventions**: Coding conventions are a set of guidelines for a specific programming language that recommend programming style, practices and methods for each aspect of a piece program written in this language.
+    + **[cssreference.io](https://cssreference.io/)**: A visual guide to CSS, featuring the most popular properties and explanations of them with visuals and examples.
     + **[CSS Guidelines](http://cssguidelin.es/)**: High-level advice and guidelines for writing sane, manageable, scalable CSS.
     + **[Idiomatic CSS](https://github.com/necolas/idiomatic-css)**: The following document outlines a reasonable style guide for CSS development.
 These guidelines strongly encourage the use of existing, common, sensible patterns.
     + **[Maintainable CSS](http://maintainablecss.com/)**: MaintainableCSS is an approach to writing modular, scalable and of course, maintainable CSS.